cihanyatbaz/cihanyatbaz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on RedDB Project at DIFFER
+- 🔭 I’m currently working on RedDB Project at DIFFER.
+I take part in the Pre-Processing, EDA and Modeling parts of the RedDB project.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...